 - 1. Advanced notification (more than 72 hours) of facility staff via e-mail to Administrator, DNS (minimally) & the Administrative Secretary for posting in the Supervisors office.
 Also, a reminder notice will be sent the day of scheduled down-time. - 2.
 Planned downtime (less than 10 minutes) will be scheduled after 4:30 PM. - 3.
-Planned downtime (in excess of 10 minutes) will be scheduled after 11:30 PM.

-- 4. Adjustments to the above noted time-frames will be approved by the Vice President. - 5.
-The Administrator will generate the e-mail.
+Planned downtime (in excess of 10 minutes) will be scheduled after 11:30 PM. - 4.
+Adjustments to the above noted time-frames will be approved by the Vice President. - 5.
+The CIS Coordinator an/or AR Systems Coordinator will generate the e-mail.